 “No, my darling.
 You, your brother and sisters are my pride, life and joy.
 You make me happier than anything even when you’re nowhere near.
 I was born with two purposes: to marry your father and to be your mother.”

 She got up from the kitchen table and kissed Peter’s cheek as she took his tea cup over to the sink.
 Peter had a ghost of a smile.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LadyofGoldenBindingWrite a Review